-All anomalous objects, entities, and phenomena requiring Special Containment Procedures are assigned an Object Class.
-This catalogs these anomalies based on the degree of difficulty in handling and containing them.
+All anomalous objects, entities, phenomena, and everything else requires Special Containment Procedures assigned by an Object Class.
+This catalogs these anomalies based on the degree of difficulty in handling and containing them as well as their degree of being a danger to humanity.
+And yes, even though an SCP is relatively classified as "Safe," is does not mean that it is not dangerous.
 In the universe of SCP, these object classes also pertain to the purpose of identifying containment needs, budgeting, research priorities, and other consideration.
 Object classes are indicators of parts of the standard SCP template, the systematic way of writing an SCP, where, according to the site, it serves as a challenge to the substance contributor (and by my understanding, you can't just write a particular SCP all willy nilly).

 There are six primary object classes and three non-standard object classes existing in the universe: